Archives Reading Room: Access during COVID-19

 Planning your visit

-Appointments will be required during the initial reopening phase to ensure material can be prepared in advance.
-Email us at email@example.com to schedule an appointment.
+Appointments are required to ensure material can be prepared in advance.
+Email us at firstname.lastname@example.org to schedule an appointment.

 Appointment date and time must be confirmed.
 Do not visit unless you have received your confirmation.